bids-standard/bids-starter-kit-wiki/Glossary-(Simple-definitions-for-any-BIDS-related-jargon).md

 library:

 #### M
-metadata: supporting data that describes your main data (i.e. data about data).
+metadata: Supporting data that describes your main data (i.e. data about data).
+For example if your main data is an mri image your metadata might be information about the date and time of imaging, the image type, the machine serial number etc.

 example: "Scan Date" would be metadata that describes your actual data (Neuroimaging scans)